 Memory manipulation has become one of the most hotly pursued topics in neuroscience.
 After all, much or of who are is based on what we’ve learned, including memories that we can consciously recall as well as acquired desires and habits that can lead to problems like addiction.
 In rodents, we’ve known for decades that damage to the hippocampus can erase recently-formed memories.
 Studies of reconsolidation have shown us that when a memory is retrieved it becomes labile and allows for new information to be added, thereby creating an updated version.
 More recently we (humans) have been able to identify the neurons involved in memory formation and show that killing them, and only them, results in memory erasure.
 Bringing us even closer to the stuff of movies, studies by Garner et al. in Science and Liu et al. in Nature have now artificially controlled memory formation and recall.
 We’re essentially talking about reactivating memory by pushing a button.
 Yes – you can say “dude, whoah” now.
-Read the rest of this entry »
+Continue reading Forming and recalling memories.
+Artificially.

 Previously, I wrote about new SFN data on the role for newborn neurons in regulating emotion.
 The second half of the SFN meeting rounded out the story because the bulk of the functional presentations focussed on the role of new neurons in that other, classic function of the hippocampus: memory.
 Spanning synaptic plasticity, circuit function, and then linking it all to behavior, we have quite a complete story here.